Updated January 2017

 iii.
 Any decision made regarding a special allocation is final.

 i.
-Purchase Orders can be found in the Student Leadership Office, Business Office, or with the
+Purchase Orders can be found in the Student Affairs Office, Business Office, or with the Student Congress Treasurer.

 iv.
 The organization should keep copies of all receipts.

 ii.
-Check requests can be found in the Student Leadership Office, Business Office, or with the
+Check requests can be found in the Student Affairs Office, Business Office, or with the Student Congress Treasurer.

 ii.
-Organizations may set up accounts with the Business Office to manage monies that come from
+Organizations may set up accounts with the Business Office to manage money that come from other sources.

 a.
 Each organization should have a Treasurer or other member appointed to keep records of all expenses.

 b.
 The Student Congress Treasurer and Business Office Accountant keep official records, but it is important for each organization to keep and compare records periodically to avoid errors.

 c.
 The organization’s treasurer may request a copy of the account balance from the Business Office or Student Congress Treasurer at any time.